Anil Sadgopal: Bhopal

 In the early 1980s, Sadgopal played a major role in efforts to establish an institute dedicated to innovation in education.
 These culminated in the setting up of Eklavya in 1982.
 With this, the intervention that had begun with HSTP entered a new phase, and Sadgopal ceased to be involved in the day-to-day running of HSTP.
 Following the Bhopal gas leak tragedy in December 1984, he moved on to a different level of activism, working to secure justice for the gas leak victims.
 He set up a body called Zahreeli Gas Kand Sangharsh Morcha (Poisonous Gas Affair Struggle Front), which sought to draw attention to the plight of victims by organising conferences, rallies etc.

 When the Acharya Ramamurti Committee was constituted in 1990 to review the National Education Policy of 1980, Anil Sadgopal was nominated as one of the members.
 However, he resigned from the committee in protest against what he perceived as the government's "backtracking on the goal of universalisation of elementary education".

 Delhi

 Sadgopal moved to Delhi in 1992.
-During this period he researched and wrote a book on assassinated trade unionist Shankar Guha Niyogi.
+During this period, he researched and wrote a book on assassinated trade unionist Shankar Guha Niyogi.
 In 1994, he joined the University of Delhi as Professor of Education.
 During 1998-2001, he served as Head, Department of Education and Dean, Faculty of Education.
-He was also Senior Fellow at the Nehru Memorial Museum and Library (2001-2006).
+Subsequently he was Senior Fellow at the Nehru Memorial Museum and Library (2001-2006).

 From the 1980s, Sadgopal has been increasingly involved in the people's science movement in India.
 During 1993-2002, he was the National Convener of Bharat Jan Vigyan Jatha, an all India people’s science network.